lik890456-boop/lik890456-boop/README.md

 # Keyi Li

-Economics is still under cultivation.
+Economics is still 修ing.
-For now, it is the lens through which I make sense of the world.
+For the time being, it is the pair of spectacles through which I look at the world.

-I mostly watch ordinary people — no grand reason, except that I am one of them.
+I am mostly interested in ordinary people, for the unremarkable reason that I am one of them.

-Desire, choice, self-deception: messy in detail, strangely repetitive in structure.
+Desire, choice, self-deception — all rather messy up close, and suspiciously repetitive from a distance.

-I look at others partly to look back at myself.
+I watch people partly to understand them, and partly because other people make inconvenient mirrors.
-Sometimes it clarifies what is right or wrong; sometimes it merely reveals that I am not doing much better.
+Sometimes I learn something about right and wrong.
+More often, I discover that I am not much better myself.

-I read a fair amount of old books and classics.
+I read a great many old books.
-The books have aged well.
-Whether I have is less clear.
+The books are classics.
+Whether the reader has improved accordingly remains unverified.

-I also write fiction and scatter landmines everywhere.
+I also write fiction, mostly by planting landmines everywhere.
-Whether the holes ever get filled is largely a matter of fate.
+Whether the holes eventually get filled is, at present, a matter of fate.

-I have understood a few principles in theory.
+I have understood a few principles on paper.
-Whether I have managed to live by them is another question.

-# Keyi Li
+Putting them into practice is a separate research agenda.

 **槛内人。**